AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 angle = atan2(v2.y, v2.x) - atan2(v1.y, v1.x)
 if (angle < 0) { angle += 2 * PI;}
 </code></pre>

+However, this isn't sufficient to figuring out the drawing order of the angle.

 <h4>A visual example</h4>
 Here's a visual examle of why this is necessary.
 If we were to ignore the correct orientation and drawing order of the arcs we would end up with weird behaviour: